Angelica-Pulido/4.1.museum_fastq2bam/README.md

 This is a workflow for museum samples that automates processing of raw Illumina (short-reads) sequencing data from FASTQ to analysis-ready BAM files.
 This workflow was created following the original [fastq2bam](https://github.com/JGoudetGroup/fastq2bam?tab=readme-ov-file#) workflow developed by [Marianne Bachmann](https://github.com/m-bachmann), implementing a few modifications relevant to museum samples.

-This workflow evaluates and trims raw illumina reads, identifying paired- an unpaired-R1 and -R2 reads, as well as merging overlapping-reads (a common outcome of short fragment sizes occurring in degraded DNA).
+This workflow evaluates and trims raw illumina reads, identifying `paired-` an `unpaired-R1` and `-R2` reads, as well as merging overlapping-reads (a common outcome of short fragment sizes occurring in degraded DNA).
 Trimmed reads are mapped to a reference genome with proper read group tags added.
-Bam files obtained from the same library are are merged generating a single `_mapped.bam` file.
+Bam files obtained from the same library are merged generating a single `_mapped.bam` file.
 Finally, duplicates are marked resulting in a sorted analysis-ready `_marked.bam` file per library.

 The pipeline also allows for quality control at each processing step from raw read assessment to the final duplicated-marked bam files, generating comprehensive QC reports and aggregating them via MultiQC.